amirshane/dihnosir/README.md

 Development
 -----------

-We encourage users to use or modify DIHNOSIR and would appreciate if said users shared their modifications or discoveries with us.
+We encourage users to experiment with and modify DIHNOSIR and would appreciate if said users shared their modifications or discoveries with us.

 Help and Support
 ----------------